 When it comes to boosting fertility, unfortunately there is no one magic bullet that works for everyone.
 Instead, we have to tackle fertility with an integrative approach.
-In my professional opinion, a nutrient-rich diet that nourishes our reproductive organs and our hormones is the foundation foods that increase fertility.
+In my professional opinion as a registered dietitian, a nutrient-rich healthy fertility diet that nourishes our reproductive organs and our hormones is the foundation food that increases fertility.
 I always get questions about what to eat when trying to conceive and nutrition advice for pregnancy.
-Researchers have estimated we make about 227 decisions about food every single day.
+Researchers have estimated we make roughly 227 decisions about food every single day.
 That gives us 227 opportunities to make the best decisions when it comes to our reproductive health and to choose foods that will enhance our fertility, nourish our bodies, and promote healthy pregnancies.

 Be flexible in your approach to eating for conception and integrate fresh whole foods.

-10 Foods to Eat When Trying to Conceive
+10 Best Foods to Eat When Trying to Conceive

-Below are the 10 foods I suggest to eat when you are trying to conceive:
+Below are the 10 best foods I suggest to eat when you are ttc:

 Chef Tip: Dice a few raw beets and freeze them to toss into your smoothies for a pop of vibrancy and nutrients.

 You either love ‘em or hate ‘em.
 But after reading why they’re incredible for a healthy fertility diet, I hope you jump on the oyster train.
 Oysters are one of the best dietary sources of zinc, a powerful anti-inflammatory and hormone regulator.
-Zinc helps stimulate ovulation by nourishing our ovarian follicles aka eggs.
+Zinc helps stimulate ovulation by nourishing our ovarian follicles aka good egg quality.

 Chef Tip: Not into the raw bar?
 Bake oysters with a little ghee, coarse salt, and spinach at 400 degrees F for 20 minutes.